nschloe/matlab-guidelines/main.md

 end
 ```

-Function that implements matrix--vector multiplication with $`1/h^2 \times
+Function that implements matrix-vector multiplication with $`1/h^2 \times
 \diag(-1,2,-1)`$.
 Note that the function consumes (almost) no more memory then
 `u` already required.